cyber-meow/anime_screenshot_pipeline/README.md

 Note that the new naming of metadata follows the convention of [waifuc](https://github.com/deepghs/waifuc) and is thus different from the name given to the older version.
 For conversion please use [utilities/convert_metadata.py](utilities/convert_metadata.py).

-**Ensure that you run this script on gpu to have reasonable processing time.**

 ## Basic Usage